The number of regular simplices in higher dimensions: The number of regular -simplices in even dimensions

-We let $N_1$, $N_2$, and $N_3$ denote the number of regular $(k-1)$-simplices that \begin{itemize} \item contain $v$ and at least another point from $A_0$, \item are formed by $v$ and at least two points on $C_i$ for some $i\in[r]$, \item are formed by $v$ and $k-1$ points from pairwise distinct spheres, \end{itemize} respectively.
-Then $N_1+N_2+N_3$ is the number of regular $(k-1)$-simplices containing $v$.
+Let $N_1$, $N_2$, and $N_3$ denote the number of regular $(k-1)$-simplices spanned by $X$ that \begin{itemize} \item contain $v$ and at least another point from $A_0$, \item are formed by $v$ and at least two points on $C_i$ for some $i\in[r]$, \item are formed by $v$ and $k-1$ points from pairwise distinct circles, \end{itemize} respectively.
+The number of regular $(k-1)$-simplices containing $v$ is then at most $N_1+N_2+N_3$.

 Since $|A_0|=o(n)$, we have $N_1=o(n^{k-1})$.